dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 * a minimum supported OS version (because code might use a new API when it runs on the latest OS version but be capable of handling its unavailability gracefully)
 * an intention to use WPF or Windows Forms (this particular program is a console application)

 If you want to indicate a minimum OS version, you do that with [`SupportedOSPlatformVersion`](https://learn.microsoft.com/en-us/dotnet/standard/frameworks#support-older-os-versions) property in your project file.
-This is allowed to be lower than the version in your TFM (but you need to detect when you're on an older version and handle the absence of missing APIs gracefully).
+This is allowed to be lower than the version in your TFM (but you would then need to detect when you're on an older version and handle the absence of missing APIs gracefully).

-If you want to use WPF, you set the `UseWPF` property to true in your project file.
+If you are writing an application that wants to use WPF, you set the `UseWPF` property to true in your project file.
 For Windows Forms you set `UseWindowsForms`.
 It's entirely possible to need to specify a Windows-specific TFM without wanting to use either of these frameworks.
 The console app shown above is a somewhat unusual example.
 Another, perhaps more common scenario, is that you want to use a different UI framework.
+(Avalonia, for example.
+Or WinUI.)

 But Rx 5.0 takes the position that if an applications targets Windows, Rx should make its WPF and Windows Forms functionality available.
-(In fact, Rx doesn't support this on versions of Windows older than 10.0.19041, aka Windows 10 2004.
-So if your TFM specifies an older version, or no version at all (which implicitly means Windows 7 by the way) then Rx's WPF and Windows Forms won't be available.)
+(In fact, Rx doesn't support this for TFMs specifying a Windows API version older than 10.0.19041, aka Windows 10 2004.
+So if your TFM specifies an older version, or no version at all (which implicitly means Windows 7 by the way) then Rx's WPF and Windows Forms support won't be available.)

 The problem with that is that if you use any self-contained form of deployment (including Native AOT) in which the .NET runtime and its libraries are shipped as part of the application, that means your application will be shipping the WPF and Windows Forms parts of the .NET runtime library.
 Normally those are optional—the basic .NET runtime does not include them—so this is not a case of "well you'd be doing that anyway."

 Let's look at the impact.
-The first column of the following table shows the size of the deployable output (excluding debug symbols, which get included in the published output by default) for the code shown above.
+The first column of the following table shows the size of the deployable output for the code shown above (excluding debug symbols; these will be present in the published output by default but including them here skew the results for the smaller outputs).
 The second column shows the impact of adding a reference to `System.Reactive` and writing a single line of code that uses it (to ensure that Rx doesn't get removed due to not really being used), but for that column I targetted `net80-windows10.0.18362`.
 Remember, Rx doesn't support WPF or Windows Forms for versions before 10.0.19041, so this shows the impact of adding Rx without its WPF or Windows Forms support.
 As you can see, it adds a little over a megabyte in the first two rows—the size of `System.Reactive.dll` in fact—and in the last two rows it has a smaller impact because trimming can remove most of that.

 | Deployment type | Size without Rx | Size with Rx targeting 18362 | Size with Rx targeting 19041 |
 |--|--|--|--|